 Hanabi is the Japanese word for fireworks, and in Hanabi (the game), you’ll get to play as one of those bumbling pyrotechnicians that screwed up the whole display.
 You’ll need to organize your fireworks cards by color and number… but the tricky bit is that you can’t see any of your own cards.

-You’ll have to rely upon and cooperate with your fellow bumblers to get the show up-and-running.
-If you can’t get it together, there’s going to be a lot of unhappy revelers.
+You’ll have to rely upon and cooperate with your fellow bumblers to get the show up and running.
+If you can’t get it together, there are going to be a lot of unhappy revelers.

-There’s nothing quite as exciting as real estate… Okay, maybe there’s a lot more exciting things out there but For Sale packs quite the gaming punch without having to sit through a timeshare meeting.
+There’s nothing quite as exciting as real estate… Okay, maybe there are a lot more exciting things out there but For Sale packs quite the gaming punch without having to sit through a timeshare meeting.

 For Sale is a very fun bidding game in which players bid auction-style on the cards to start out.
 Each card is numbered (1-30) and the higher cards are going to have more value (not monetarily).